cloudxabide/kubernerdes/README.md

 **Prologue:**
 Note:  Anything in my "scripts" that is encapsulated in a bash routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)

-The ["Scripts"](./Scripts) directory is where all the scripts live (obviously?), but I have created a directory in the Scripts directory that will have symlinks back to the parent dir.
-The reason: not all the scripts apply to every implementation style (i.e. bareMetal is different than vSphere) but there are a number of common scripts.
+The ["Scripts"](./Scripts) directory is where all the scripts live (obviously?).
+Eventually they will be "runable" using (sh ./10_script.sh) - but at this point, the scripts are primarily used as cut-and-paste.

 This project has been created to be a [network enclave](https://en.wikipedia.org/wiki/Network_enclave) - meaning, it should be able to "stand alone" and function.
 That carries some assumptions: